 * * *

-If you enjoyed this review of Michael Haneke’s The Piano Teacher, check out the automachination YouTube channel and the ArtiFact Podcast.
+If you enjoyed this review of Michael Haneke’s The Piano Teacher, consider supporting us and get patron-only content on our Patreon page.
+This will help the growth of this site, the automachination YouTube channel, and the ArtiFact Podcast.
 Recent episodes include a comparison between Thomas Pynchon’s Gravity’s Rainbow and Kurt Vonnegut’s Slaughterhouse-Five, a survey of photography from Josef Sudek to Laura Makabresku, and a discussion of Hermann Hesse’s classic novel, Steppenwolf.

 More from Jessica Schneider: Hours & Sound: On “A Man Escaped” by Robert Bresson (1956), Morning’s Consequence: Elaine May’s “Mikey and Nicky” (1976), Jonathan Larson & Lin-Manuel Miranda’s “tick, tick…BOOM!”
 (2021), Awakening & Escaping Happiness: Andrei Tarkovsky’s “Stalker” (1979)